Hobby: Collecting

+Collecting includes seeking, locating, acquiring, organizing, cataloging, displaying and storing.
+Collecting is appealing to many people due to their interest in a particular subject and a desire to categorize and make order out of complexity.
+Some collectors are generalists, accumulating items from countries of the world.
+Others focus on a subtopic within their area of interest, such as 19th century postage stamps.

 Collecting is an ancient hobby, with Caesar Augustus being a collector of coins.
 Sometimes collectors have turned their hobby into a business, becoming commercial dealers that trade in the items being collected.

 Observing

 An alternative to collecting physical objects is to observe and collect records of events of a particular kind.
 Examples include train spotting, bird-watching, aircraft spotting, and any other form of systematic recording a particular phenomenon.
 The recording form can be written, photographic, online, etc.